openactive/dataset-site-template-ruby/README.md

 Accepts a [`settings`](#settings) or [`DataSet`](#dataset) object.
 This is a Mustache engine.

 If `static_assets_path_url` is provided, the [CSP-compatible template](https://developer.openactive.io/publishing-data/dataset-sites#template-hosting-options) is rendered.
 In this case you must ensure that you are serving the contents of the [CSP compatible static assets archive](/lib/openactive/dataset_site/datasetsite-csp.static.zip) at this location, using the assets archive in this version of the Ruby gem.
-Note that `static_assets_path_url` must not have a trailing slash (/).

 ##### .render